joeygrable94/BasecampSCSS/README.md

 ### Components

-- think of Components as the CONTROLLERS that output the CSS styles configured in the base/config and base/build file
+- think of Components as the CONTROLLERS that output the CSS styles configured in the base/config and base/build files
 - components contain foundational styles that are calculated using variables from the config file, and mixins or functions from the modules folder